The Dismemberment Plan: Since 2023: Second reunion

 On January 31, 2024, without prior announcement, The Dismemberment Plan contributed a cover of the Circus Lupus song "Unrequited" for Yesterday & Today: DC Does Dischord, a tribute album to Dischord Records.
 The song was reportedly recorded in August 2023.
 Later in the year, the band announced they would play six reunion shows starting in September, their first live performances in almost a decade, to celebrate the 25th anniversary of Emergency & I, concluding with performances at the Best Friends Forever festival in Las Vegas, and the United Sounds NYC festival in New York City.

 Musical style and influences

-The Dismemberment Plan are described as an "emo-tinged" indie rock band.
+The Dismemberment Plan are described as an "emo-tinged" indie rock band by AllMusic.
 Their songwriting and sound have been described as "offbeat", drawing influence from R&B and dance music.
+Washington City Paper described the band's sound as "ecstatic, polyglot, genre-hopping indie rock."
+The publication also described the band's style as "fusion-oriented and inexplicable" as well as "a frantic, dance-friendly sound that was punk chiefly in attitude."
+BrooklynVegan considers the band's music to be "emo-adjacent".
+NPR and Pitchfork referred to the band's sound and style as simply rock.